Aída

 Aída is a Spanish sitcom that aired on Telecinco from 16 January 2005 to 8 June 2014.
 Set in Madrid, it is a spin off of the sitcom 7 Vidas, on which Aída was a recurring character.
 It was produced by Globomedia.

 The show stars Carmen Machi as Aída García, a working single mother with two teenage children who is forced to move in with her mother Eugenia, played by Marisol Ayuso, and brother Luisma, played by Paco León, to make ends meet.

-The show received favorable criticism and was the most-viewed show in Spain from 2007 until the end of its run.
+The show received favorable reviews and was the most-viewed show in Spain from 2007 until the end of its run.
 It has also received several awards, including the Ondas Award for Best Spanish Sitcom.

 The Polish remake of the series began airing in March 2012 on the TVP2 channel.

 Synopsis

 The series begins when Aída García, a divorced, ex-alcoholic and uneducated cleaning worker, returns to her lifelong working-class neighborhood, Esperanza Sur, when her recently deceased father leaves her the family home as an inheritance.
 Aída settles in the home with her two children, Lorena and Jonathan, and must also share it with her mother Eugenia, a former magazine star, and her brother Luisma, a former drug addict.
-There he meets up with old acquaintances, such as Paz Bermejo, his neighbor, who is now a prostitute, Mauricio Colmenero, owner of Bar Reinols, or Chema Martínez, who runs a grocery store and lives with his son Fidel.
-During the sixth season of the series, Aída goes to prison and leaves the series; in his place comes Soraya, his daughter who had disappeared years ago, who moves into the family home with her daughter Aidita.
+There she meets up with old acquaintances, such as Paz Bermejo, her neighbor, who is now a prostitute, Mauricio Colmenero, owner of Bar Reinols, or Chema Martínez, who runs a grocery store and lives with his son Fidel.
+During the sixth season of the series, Aída goes to prison and leaves the series; in her place comes Soraya, her daughter who had disappeared years ago, who moves into the family home with her daughter Aidita.

 Other than her family, Aída spends time with her best friend, prostitute Paz, Chema, a smart store-owner, Chema's effeminate son, Fidel, and Mauricio, a chauvinistic bar owner.

 There was a small controversy in 2007, when the show had to remove some jokes in a plot where Aída starts a relationship with a priest, so as to not offend the Catholic Church.
 This was one of the fourth season's plots, which were described as more radical than the previous seasons, though the creators insisted that they still reflected reality.